Car Repossession Rights in Georgia

 Waiting Period After Default

 In Georgia, lenders can begin repossession once a loan goes into default, typically after a missed payment.
 Most lenders offer a grace period of 10-30 days before defaulting on a loan, though this varies by lender.
+The same waiting period and repossession procedures apply if you have financed or leased an other vehicle, such as a truck or motorcycle.
 Reaching out to your lender to discuss payment issues may help prevent immediate repossession.

 Selling the Repossessed Vehicle

-Once repossession occurs, lenders in Georgia must wait at least 10 days before selling the vehicle.
+Once repossession occurs, lenders in Georgia must wait at least ten days before selling the vehicle at a public auction or public sale.
 During this time, borrowers have the right to redeem the vehicle by paying the total amount due, including fees.
-If the lender plans to sell the vehicle, they must send a notice 10 days before the sale, including sale details and redemption options.
+If the lender plans to sell the vehicle, they must send a notice ten days before the sale, including sale details and redemption options.

 Consequences of Car Repossession in Georgia